 Beginning where you

-turn off Highway 119 onto County Road 7, you’ll see the new Blue Heron Reservoir
+turn off Highway 119 onto County Road 7, you’ll see the Blue Heron Reservoir

-24 ½, which divides the park into northern and southern halves.
+24 ½, the park is divided into northern and southern halves.
 The big pond on

 the north side of the road is Sandpiper Pond, with little Killdeer and Avocet